bilias/rqwatch/docs/DB_UPDATE_2_plus.md

 ## Applying the SQL by hand

-If you prefer to apply the change by hand rather than through the CLI, the statement is in `contrib/updates/09-db-update-2026-09-08`:
+If you prefer to apply the changes by hand rather than through the CLI, the statements are in:\
+`contrib/updates/09-db-update-2026-09-08` and\
+`contrib/updates/10-db-update-2026-09-11`

 ```sql
 ALTER TABLE `mail_logs`